 “This is about being able to look these families in the eye,” Shields told the New York Times, “and say we did everything we could possibly do to bring closure to your case.”

-Renewed interest in the Atlanta Child Murders has permeated pop culture as the infamous case became the main plot in season two of the Netflix crime series Mindhunter, focusing on the theory that white supremacists were responsible for the murders.
-The series itself was largely inspired by a book of the same name written by former FBI Agent John Douglas who is considered a pioneer in criminal profiling.
+In recent years, renewed interest in the Atlanta Child Murders has also permeated pop culture.
+The infamous case became the main plot in season two of the Netflix crime series Mindhunter.
+The series itself was largely inspired by a book of the same name, written by former FBI Agent John Douglas — who is considered a pioneer in criminal profiling.

-In the meantime, investigators are revisiting the real case, scanning and examining every bit of evidence available.
+Currently, investigators are examining and reexamining every bit of evidence available.
 But it’s difficult to say whether the renewed efforts will yield any significant closure for the families and the city at large.

-“The question will be, who what when and why.
-That’s what it’s always going to be,” Lois Evans, mother of the first victim, Alfred Evans, said of the case’s reopening.
+“The question will be, who, what, when, and why.
+That’s what it’s always going to be,” said Lois Evans, the mother of the first victim, Alfred Evans.
 “I’m blessed to still be here.
 Just [to] wait to see what the end will be, before I leave this Earth.”

 She added: “I think it will be part of history that Atlanta will never forget.”

-Now that you’ve caught up on the disturbing true case of the Atlanta Child Murders, discover the true story behind Jerry Brudos, the shoe fetish killer in ‘Mindhunter.’
-Then, dive into 11 famous murders that remain bone-chilling to this day, from the Black Dahlia to JonBenét.
+After reading about the Atlanta Child Murders, discover the true story behind Jerry Brudos, the shoe fetish killer in ‘Mindhunter.’
+Then, take a look at 11 famous murders that remain bone-chilling to this day.